 Mat's Favorite Gear

-In between traveling the globe for competition these past few years, Mat also found time to study mechanical engineering at the University of Vermont.
-With his work ethic and personal drive, Fraser is primed to succeed in his pursuits long after his competitive CrossFit days are behind him.
+In between traveling the globe for competition these past few years, Fraser found time to graduate from the University of Vermont with a double major in Mechanical Engineering and Engineering Management.
+With his work ethic and personal drive, Mat is primed to succeed in his pursuits long after his competitive CrossFit days are behind him.